catch22/gitit-tasks/README.markdown

 ![Screenshot](https://github.com/downloads/catch22/gitit-tasks/Screenshot.png)

 Observe that, by default, only tasks which are *open* are displayed (i.e., tasks of the `[ ]` and `[?]` families).
+This can be changed by using the `tasks: all` page meta option.

-Moreover, the last task's due date is highlighted, as it has already passed.
+Also note that the last task's due date is highlighted, as it has already passed.

 # Aggregating Tasks